 For more information about size-based retention for data model acceleration summaries, see "Accelerate data models" in this manual.

 A single report summary can be associated with multiple searches when the searches meet the following two conditions.

 - The searches are identical up to and including the first reporting command.

-- The searches have the same owner and are associated with the same app.
+- The searches are associated with the same app.

-For example, these two saved searches use the same report acceleration summary.
+For example, these two reports use the same report acceleration summary.

 sourcetype=access_* status=2* | stats count by price

 sourcetype=access_* status=2* | stats count by price | eval discount = price/2